RedTeamPentesting/monsoon/README.md

 ## Prerequisites

-You'll need a recent version of the [Go compiler](https://golang.org/dl).
-For Debian, install the package `golang-go`
+You'll need a recent version of the [Go compiler](https://golang.org/dl), at least version 1.11.
+For Debian, install the package `golang-go`.

 ## Installing

 Clone the repository, then from within the checkout run the following command:

 ```
-$ go run build.go
+$ go build
 ```

 Afterwards you'll find a `monsoon` binary in the current directory.
-You can test it by running `./monsoon version`, which will print the version:
+It can be for other operating systems as follows:

 ```
-$ ./monsoon version
-monsoon v0.1.0-3-g4a39f0e
-compiled with go1.9.2 on linux
+$ GOOS=windows GOARCH=amd64 go build -o monsoon.exe
 ```

 ## Getting Help